agabor/recolorimage/README.md

 - **Input**: Luminance-adjusted HSL image, hue/saturation/lightness mappings
 - **Process**:
   - For each pixel:
-    - Find two closest cluster centers
+    - Find the cluster where the pixel's hue falls within the cluster's min-max hue range
-    - Calculate weighted average of mapped hues based on distance to cluster centers
+    - If no such cluster exists, fall back to finding the closest cluster centroid
-    - Apply weighted average of saturation and lightness scale factors
+    - Apply the mapped hue, saturation, and lightness from the selected cluster
 - **Output**: Color-adjusted HSL image

 #### 6. Blending